AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-04:

-4. A declaration of a stand-alone variable of an anonymous access type shall have an explicit initial value.
+4. A declaration of a stand-alone object of an anonymous access type shall have an explicit initial value and shall occur (directly or indirectly) within a subprogram body, an entry body, or a block statement.

 .. _tu-access_types-05: